RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 ---

-### 💡On-Vacation Helper App
+### 💡Trip Helper App

 👥 **Mentor(s):** TBD

 💬 **Description:**

-This LLM-powered app will suggest interesting events and happenings for users during their vacation.
+This LLM-powered app will suggest interesting events and happenings for users during their trip.

 Details:

-* While on vacation, a user can take a photo of his surroundings and upload it to a channel
+* While on trip in a foreign place, a user can take a photo of his surroundings and upload it to a channel
 * The app will first process the image by passing it to an image reasoning multi-modal LLM to ascertain the location or point of interest or event venue (perhaps reinforced by GPS location information).
 * Then in a second step an(other) LLM's tools/function-calling capability is used to fetch up-to-date events and happening information over the Internet, catering for the user's current interest.
-* Finally, a friendly report is produced by an(other) LLM as the last step of a RAG pipeline.
+* Finally, a friendly summary report is produced by an(other) LLM as the last step of a RAG pipeline.
 * This app should never produce erraneous output.
 It should know its own limitaion and decline to report if in doubt.